 An officer or employee who is injured on duty may be assigned temporary limited duty work that is consistent with the employee's medically documented limitations due to that injury or illness.
-The Commander of the Core Values Bureau will determine assignments.
+The Commander of Professional Standards will determine assignments.
 The employee will be compensated at the same level of pay as their pre-injury assignment or position.